NPDESTracker

 User roles and access

 Per-user accounts with role-based access for read, write, edit, and export.
-Role scope is part of the kickoff conversation on larger pilots.
+Role scope is part of the kickoff conversation on larger evaluations.

 Reference: Security